-I have a recipe from homemade mixed spice, or alternatively you can use pumpkin pie spice.
+I have a recipe for homemade mixed spice, or alternatively you can use pumpkin pie spice.
 The flavor profile will be slightly different, but close enough.

 Here you'll find step-by-step photographic instructions for making an Irish Barmbrack using yeast.
 The printable recipe is at the bottom of the post.

 Sift the flour, mixed spice, cinnamon and salt into a large mixing bowl and stir it all together with a wooden spoon.

 Break the butter into pieces and add it to the sifted flour.

 You can use a pastry cutter for this job, but I prefer to use my hands.
 I love doing it the old fashioned way.

 Add the sugar and mix the dry ingredients together.

 Prepare the yeast

 Prepare the yeast in a separate bowl or pitcher.
 Mix the packet of yeast with 1 tablespoon of tepid milk and 1 teaspoon of sugar.